jedwards83/CodeLouisville_Python/ReadMe.txt

 CodeLouisville_Python - Jonathan Edwards

 Project Features:
-Read Data from multiple External CSV files
+-Read Data from External CSV file.
-Creates a new list from the culminated data points to create a unified model of stats Create a Class for User Weighted Average
+-Creates a new list from the culminated data points to create a unified model of stats -Use pandas, matplotlib, and/or numpy to perform a data analysis project.
+Ingest 2 or more pieces of data, analyze that data in some manner, and display a new result to a graph, chart, or other display
-Allow user to rank priorities of rankings to return the order of data based on user weighted-metrics